retyuil/Amateurs-CTF-2023-write-up/You get extra information2/README.md

 The output gives us the result of the following equation : $`n^2(p^3 + 5(p+1)^2) + 5nq + q^2`$

-We know that n = p*q so by replacing q by n/p we get an equation with get an equation where the only unknow is p.
+We know that n = p*q so by replacing q by n/p we get an equation where the only unknow is p.

 Unfortunately the equation is of degree 5 so we can't find exact solution to it.
 But we know that p is an int so we just need to be close to the solution.